 Best movies & TV Shows like Great Australian Railway Journeys

 A unique, carefully handpicked, selection of the best movies like Great Australian Railway Journeys Starring Michael Portillo, and more.
-If you liked Great Australian Railway Journeys then you may also like: Walk Into Paradise, Robbery Under Arms, The Lost City of Z, Malcolm, The Turning Point and many more popular movies featured on this list.
+If you liked Great Australian Railway Journeys then you may also like: The Lost City of Z, Malcolm, The Turning Point, The Taking of Pelham One Two Three, 5 Weeks in a Balloon and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Armed with his 1913 Bradshaw’s Handbook to the Chief Cities of the World, Michael embarks on six new railway journeys across spectacular Australia.